raphael-group/hatchet/docs/source/recommendation_clustering.md

 # Analyze global clustering

 The global clustering performed along the genome and jointly across samples is a crucial feature of HATCHet and the quality of the final results is strongly affected by the quality of the clustering.
-This global clustering is performed by HATCHet's component `cluster-bins-loc`, whose default values are suitable for many datasets.
+This global clustering is performed by HATCHet's component `cluster-bins`, whose default values are suitable for many datasets.
 However, for ideal results on specific datasets these parameters may need to be modified.

-The module `cluster-bins-loc` incorporates genomic position to improve clustering using a Gaussian hidden Markov model (GHMM), as opposed to the position-agnostic Gaussian mixture model (GMM) used in `cluster-bins` and described in the original HATCHet publication.
-This page describes how to tune the parameters of `cluster-bins-loc` -- for recommendations on `cluster-bins`, see [this page](recommendation_old_clustering.html) instead.
+The module `cluster-bins` incorporates genomic position to improve clustering using a Gaussian hidden Markov model (GHMM), as opposed to the position-agnostic Gaussian mixture model (GMM) used in `cluster-bins-gmm` and described in the original HATCHet publication.
+This page describes how to tune the parameters of `cluster-bins` -- for recommendations on `cluster-bins-gmm`, see [this page](recommendation_old_clustering.md) instead.

 The user should validate the results of the clustering, especially in noisy or suspicious cases, through the cluster figures produced by [plot-bins](doc_plot_bins.html) and [plot-bins-1d2d](doc_plot_bins_1d2d.html).
 More specifically, we suggest the following criteria to evaluate the clustering: